samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Running the Chase

 Participants in the chase are strongly motivated to take the [Dash](/sources/dnd/free-rules/rules-glossary#DashAction) action every round.
-Pursuers who stop to cast spells and make attacks run the risk of losing their quarry, and a quarry that doesn’t take the Dash action is likely to be caught.
+Pursuers who stop to cast spells and make attacks run the risk of losing their quarry, and a quarry that doesn't take the Dash action is likely to be caught.

 #### Dashing